AminoffZ/rockstar-service-status-notifier/README.md

 - Enable developer mode (top right)
 - Select load unpacked (top left)
 - Navigate to the previously extracted folder, and select it!
+- Go to Rockstar Games' [services status page](https://support.rockstargames.com/servicestatus)
+- If you want audi and push notifications to work you may need to allow those permissions in the site settings

 ---